-I'm a political theorist working on questions of democracy, capitalism, and the shifting trajectories of neoliberalism and nationalism.
-My work straddles the fields of democratic theory, critical social theory, law and political economy, and the history of political and economic thought.
+I'm a political theorist working on questions of capitalism, democracy, and the shifting trajectories of neoliberalism and nationalism.
+My research traverses the fields of critical theory, democratic theory, law and political economy, and the history of political and economic thought.

 I'm currently a Visiting Assistant Professor of Government and Law at Lafayette College.
 My co-edited book, Mutant Neoliberalism: Market Rule and Political Rupture, was recently published by Fordham University Press.
 I'm also co-editor of “Europe at a Crossroads” (Near Futures Online) and "Rethinking Sovereignty and Capitalism" (Qui Parle).

 I received my Ph.D. from the University of California, Berkeley, an M.A. from the Humboldt University of Berlin, and a B.A. from the University of Virginia.
 I've also been a research fellow at the University of Vienna, the Goethe University of Frankfurt am Main, the Institute for Social Research, and the Max Planck Institute for the Study of Societies.